 The reason you want to supplement with whey protein is that it replenishes glutathione by providing the precursor cysteine.
 This makes it a great supplement to help support glutathione when it comes to increasing metabolism and strengthening the immune system.

-However, although this is a great supplement to support glutathione, this is one you'll want to be careful implementing.
+However, although this is a great supplement to support glutathione, this is one you'll want to be careful about implementing.
 While goat milk has less casein than cow’s milk, there still is some casein in it.
 So work this in slowly, testing to see if your child has a negative reaction to it.

 If you have already healed their gut lining and improved the makeup of their gut microbiome, their ability to digest casein, in general, should be better.